SHabimana1/docker-samples_example-voting-app/README.md

 This isn't an example of a properly architected perfectly designed distributed app... it's just a simple example of the various types of pieces and languages you might see (queues, persistent data, etc), and how to deal with them in Docker at a basic level.

+# For task-2 (containerization):
+This application is fully containerized using Docker.
+Each service: vote, result, worker has its own Dockerfile.

+To ensure minimal image size and follow Docker best practices:
+- Slim base images are used: node:18-slim, postgre:15-alpine
+- Multi-stage build are implemented for the .NET worker service to separate build-time & runtime dependencies
+- Package manager cacher are straight cleaned after installation to reduce image size
+- Only required runtime files are included in the final images

+The application can be run locally using Docker Compose with a single command: docker compose up --build